 - Writing a web/mobile application

 - Blogging, technical content creation, and so on

 Whether you’re a career developer, freelancer, or an entreprogrammer, you can choose any one of the following career paths.
 These career paths aren’t carved in stone.
 While some developers may skip a rung or two, others may stop at a particular level.

 There’s no right or wrong option.
 It all comes down to the preference of the individual.
 Let’s take a look at the general options available for all software engineers.

 This is the most commonly chosen option as of today.
-Most software developers in the industry are some type of web developers.
+Most software developers in the industry are some type of web developer.
 Meaning, they work on a job that involves web development.

-It’s no brainer that you work on web applications when you choose this option.
+It’s a no-brainer that you work on web applications when you choose this option.
 You can work on the front-end sprucing web pages and making them look pretty or work on the back-end and make things tick perfectly.